a11yproject/a11yproject.com/_posts/2013-01-22-check-contrast-with-mobile-device.md

 ---
-title: |
-  Quick Test: Check contrast with your mobile device
+title: "Quick test: Check contrast with your mobile device"
-description: Using an ordinary mobile device you can check your site's readability.
+description: "Using an ordinary mobile device you can check your site's readability."
 author: dave_rupert
 layout: post
 categories: